-NOTE: If the charcoal bed is relatively thick and your fuel is well-seasoned, it is possible to add fresh fuel (smaller pieces first), close the door and damper, and reset the air control within five minutes.

-Figure 33 - Check the ash compartment before reloading the stove.
+- If the charcoal bed is relatively thick and your fuel is well-seasoned, it is possible to add fresh fuel (smaller pieces first), close the door and damper, and reset the air control within five minutes. - When refueling, avoid breaking the charcoal bed into small pieces.
+Large pieces of charcoal help the fire recover quickly. - The glass will remain cleaner if refueling is done when the previous load of fuel has burned down to hot, glowing coals.
+Use a crumpled piece of dry newspaper to wipe fly ash buildup off of the glass.
+Do not use liquid cleaning agents of any type on hot glass.

-Remove Ashes Frequently
+Remove Ashes Frequently:

 Wear heavy stove gloves when removing ashes.
 Check the ash compartment before reloading the stove.
-If the ash pan is nearly full, empty the pan.
-Before replacing the ash pan, clear away any ash that may have spilled over the sides and back of the pan.
+If the ashes are close to the top, empty the pan.
+Before replacing the ash pan, clear away any ash that has spilled over the sides and back of the ash pan.

 Empty the ash drawer regularly - typically every one to three days.
-The frequency will vary depending on what kind of wood you use and how hot you run your stove-the hotter the fire, the more wood you burn, and the faster ash will accumulate.
+The frequency will vary depending on how hot you run your stove: the hotter the fire, the more wood you burn, and the faster ash will accumulate.

-Safe Ash Handling
+Safe Ash Handling:

-Ashes may contain hot coals and must be treated with extreme care.
+Ash may contain hot coals and must be treated with extreme care.
 Ashes should be placed outdoors in a metal container with a tight-fitting lid.
 The closed container of ashes should be placed on a noncombustible floor or on the ground, well away from all combustible materials, pending final disposal.
 If the ashes are disposed of by burial in soil or otherwise locally dispersed, keep them in the closed container until all cinders have thoroughly cooled.
-Note: It may take days for these coals to stop burning.
 Wood ash may be used as a garden fertilizer.

-CAUTION

-Never use a vacuum cleaner to remove ash from the stove; always remove and dispose of the ashes properly.
+CAUTION: Never use a vacuum cleaner to remove ash from the stove; always remove and dispose of the ashes properly.

-Figure 34 - Hot ashes can be dangerous and must be stored outdoors on a noncombustible surface in a metal container with a tight-fitting lid.
+Figure 26 - Hot ashes can be dangerous and must be stored outdoors on a noncombustible surface in a metal container with a tight-fitting lid.